jporter7/YCP-RT-ControlRoom/README.md

 	contact a system administrator for a copy of the AWSConstants file for access to the AWS Server’s data, and the pushNotifications file for sending push notifications.
 The pushNotifications file belongs in "ControlRoomApplication\ControlRoomApplication\Controllers\Communications\pushNotification.cs".
+	AWSConstants belongs in the Constants folder.
+You may have to manually add the package to the files that use it.
+The LOCAL_DATABASE_STRING constant will have to be modified to include the password you set for MySQL.

 MySQL Set Up: